Mastering Google Flights is actually really easy…

 For the first time, there was actually a place where you could use all the flight deal tips you read about on the internet, except the dumb ones like changing your location with a VPN.
 Here’s how to become a legendary flight deal hunter with Google Flights, or at the very least, be someone who knows all the best tricks…

-People come up to me all the time and say “oh yeah, i know all the cheap flights tricks, I use the Skyscanner”.
-I smile, nod and think to myself “mmm cool, but that’s not what I do, and I’m kinda good at this stuff”.
-I use Google Flights.
-I start my searches long before I expect to book anything and I play around every few days.
-You should too.
+People come up to me all the time and say “oh yeah, i know all the cheap flights tricks, I use the Expedia”.
+I smile, nod and think to myself “mmm cool, that’s good, but….
+I use Google Flights first”.

 If you’re logged into your Gmail account, Google Flights takes on new levels.
-As you’ll soon see, you can let the deals come directly to you, right into your email inbox with the flick of a switch, or realistically speaking – the tap of a button.
-It’s awesome.
-There’s nothing quite like waking up to savings.
+As you’ll soon see, you can let the flight deals come directly to you, right into your email inbox via price alerts.
+We’ll get to that more in a second.
+All it takes is the flick of a switch, or realistically speaking – the tap of a button.
+There’s nothing quite like waking up to savings in your inbox.

 Nope, not prying into your love life – just your fly life.
 Google Flights has added a really useful “dates” tool which allows you to see a matrix of the lowest prices within a few days of what you searched for.
 In one click you’ll see the prices for every nearby date, which can help determine if that dinner with an old friend is really worth it, or if it’s better to save $300 on your flight.

 Oh, and don’t be afraid to use Google’s two newest features, which help you filter out deals by budget and also shows you a thermometer of how good the deals are!